Castor oil: Use in torture

 A heavy dose of castor oil could be used as a humiliating punishment for adults.
 Colonial officials used it in the British Raj (India) to deal with recalcitrant servants.

-Belgian military officials prescribed heavy doses of castor oil in Belgian Congo as a punishment for being too sick to work.
+Belgian military officials prescribed heavy doses of castor oil in the Congo Free State as a punishment for being too sick to work.
 Castor oil was also a tool of punishment favored by the Falangist and later Francoist Spain during and following the Spanish Civil War.
 Its use as a form of gendered violence to repress women was especially prominent.
 This began during the war where Nationalist forces would specifically target Republican-aligned women, both troops and civilians, who lived in Republican-controlled areas.

 The forced drinking of castor oil occurred alongside sexual assault, rape, torture and murder of these women.

 Its most notorious use as punishment came in Fascist Italy under Benito Mussolini.
 It was a favorite tool used by the Blackshirts to intimidate and humiliate their opponents.

 Political dissidents were force-fed large quantities of castor oil by fascist squads so as to induce bouts of extreme diarrhea.
 This technique was said to have been originated by Gabriele D'Annunzio or Italo Balbo.
 This form of torture was potentially deadly, as the administration of the castor oil was often combined with nightstick beatings, especially to the rear, so that the resulting diarrhea would not only lead to dangerous dehydration but also infect the open wounds from the beatings.
 However, even those victims who survived had to bear the humiliation of the laxative effects resulting from excessive consumption of the oil.